Bulawayo: Geography

-Bulawayo is located in the south west of Zimbabwe.
-It is in the middle of the savanna country.
+Bulawayo is located in the south west of Zimbabwe, in the middle of savanna country.
 It has four seasons, with rains starting in late October to about March.
-Coldest months being May and June with July being cold and windy.
+The coldest months are May and June with July being cold and windy.

 Topography

 The city sits on a plain that marks the Highveld of Zimbabwe and is close to the watershed between the Zambezi and Limpopo drainage basins.
 The land slopes gently downwards to the north and northwest.
 The southern side is hillier, and the land becomes more broken in the direction of the Matobo Hills to the south.